ibm-cloud-docs/satellite/locations.md

 **{{site.data.keyword.satelliteshort}} control plane master**: When you create a location, a highly available control plane master is automatically created in one of the {{site.data.keyword.cloud_notm}} multizone metros that you selected during location creation.
 The control plane master securely connects your location to {{site.data.keyword.cloud_notm}} and stores the configuration of your location.
 If service updates are available, the control plane master automatically makes these updates available to the control plane worker nodes.
 All location metadata is automatically backed up to an {{site.data.keyword.cos_full_notm}} instance in your account.

-**{{site.data.keyword.satelliteshort}} control plane worker**: After you create the location, you must add at least 3 hosts to the location control plane as worker nodes.
+**{{site.data.keyword.satelliteshort}} control plane worker**: After you create the location, you must attach at least 3 hosts to the location control plane as worker nodes.
 Then, the location control plane worker is ready to manage your location resources.
 Other components are also set up, such as IBM monitoring components to monitor the health of your location and hosts and automatically resolve issues.
 For more information, see the [service architecture](/docs/satellite?topic=satellite-service-architecture).

 **{{site.data.keyword.satelliteshort}} Link**: A {{site.data.keyword.satelliteshort}} Link connector component is automatically created in the location control plane worker to securely connect the location back to the control plane master in {{site.data.keyword.cloud_notm}}.
 You can use the Link component to control and audit network traffic in and out of the location.